 Tab 4: Report Cards/Progress Notes

-The federal law, the Individuals with Disabilities in Education Act (IDEA), says you have to be updated on your child’s progress toward his IEP goals at least as frequently as you get progress reports on his general education.
+The federal law, the Individuals with Disabilities in Education Act (IDEA), says you have to be updated on your child’s progress toward meeting IEP goals at least as frequently as you get progress reports on your child’s general education.
 Keep these progress notes and report cards in this section.

 And if you want to keep track of your child’s progress on your own, print and use this IEP goal tracker.
 It can help you monitor your child’s progress toward each annual goal in the IEP.